 When a car commercial quotes some value of torque it would be a good idea to pay attention.
 As can be seen by the equationτ = α * Itorque is what makes the wheels on a car accelerate.
 The more torque the more acceleration.

 A seesaw on the playground is a perfect application of torque.
-The beam wants to rotate about the fulcrum and the torque is provided by the people sitting on either ends.
+The rotates about the fulcrum and the people sitting on either end provide the torque.
 If one person has more mass then the torque they provide will be larger and the person on the other side will be lifted up.
 To get them down the person on the ground provides a torque by pushing up with their legs to counter the force of their weight and they in turn are lifted up.